 Air drying is probably one of the most conventional ways of dehydrating onions if you have no oven or dehydrator at home.
 Though cost-savvy, this process will take longer for it requires almost 2-3 weeks of drying.
 Ensure also that onions are hanged outside your kitchen or any rooms at your house to get rid of the pungent odor produced by onions.

 This process also causes an undesirable change in texture, color, and flavor of the dried onion due to its exposure to constantly changing temperature.
-You should also keep in mind that air drying onions will not dehydrate onions completely.
+You should also keep in mind that air-drying onions will not dehydrate onions completely.

 Aside from air drying, another way to dry an onion is through sun drying.
-A great advantage of this process is that onions dehydrated after are rich in color and has a translucent appearance.
+A great advantage of this process is that onions dehydrated after are rich in color and have a translucent appearance.

 - Rinse and clean the onions and pat them dry after.

 - Slice the onions evenly so that they are dried consistently.
 You may also opt to separate the rings to hasten the drying process.

 - Place them in drying racks or metal sheets and position them in a location with direct sunlight.
 Ensure that they are placed away from pets to protect your onions.

 To know if your onions are perfectly dehydrated, they should be crisp and brittle, which may require 8-11 hours of sun drying for areas with low humidity.

 Just beware with this process because it requires sunshine and the changing weather can extend the dehydration time and may even cause spoilage due to moisture exposure.